CubeLander/sage-llm/docs/contributing/model/multimodal.md

 ### Custom HF processor

 Some models don't define a HF processor class on HF Hub.
-In that case, you can define a custom HF processor that has the same call signature as HF processors and pass it to [_call_hf_processor][vllm.inputs.multimodal.processing.BaseMultiModalProcessor._call_hf_processor].
+In that case, you can define a custom HF processor that has the same call signature as HF processors and pass it to [_call_hf_processor][vllm.io.inputs.multimodal.processing.BaseMultiModalProcessor._call_hf_processor].

 Examples: